nolanlawson/pouchdb-phonegap-cordova/README.md

 * To avoid [storage limits](http://pouchdb.com/faq.html#data_limits).
 * To run in a background thread instead of the UI thread (e.g. if the UI slows down).
 * To use SQLite on Windows Phone 8 (instead of IndexedDB).
-* To provide more direct control over the SQLite database itself (e.g. so you can prepopulate the database using native code).
+* To provide more direct control over the SQLite database (e.g. so you can prepopulate the database using native code).

-It's recommended to avoid the SQLite plugin unless you really need it, since it adds extra complexity.
+It's recommended to avoid the SQLite Plugin unless you really need it, since it adds extra complexity.
 But if you do need it, here's what you should do:

-**First**, be sure to include `pouchdb.js` after `cordova.js` and/or `SQLitePlugin.js`, so that PouchDB will know to wait for the `'ondeviceready'` event and check for the SQLite Plugin:
+**First**, be sure to include `pouchdb.js` after `cordova.js` and/or `SQLitePlugin.js`, so that PouchDB will know to wait for the `'ondeviceready'` event and use the SQLite Plugin:

 ```html